Bokoblin/DUTS2-OOP-BokoRunner/README.md

 The project allowed us to put into practice the Object Oriented Programming notions that we learnt in S2.

-Initially made to be based on a Model-View architecture as requested, the project can be considered as a Three-Tier Architecture with a DataBase, Models and Views.
+Initially made to be based on a Model-View architecture as requested, the project can be considered as a Three-Tier Architecture with a Database, Models and Views.

-Despite being initially a scholar project ended in May 2016, it is still receiving new features and "under the hood" improvements from the repository's owner : Arthur Jolivet.
+Despite being initially a scholar project ended in May 2016, it is still receiving new features and "under the hood" improvements from Bokoblin.

 ### Tools used ###